Updated March 2019

 Al Atkins remembered; "We started to drift apart musically.
 I wanted to explore the rock side and break away from the bluesy feel the band had developed.
 So, midway through 1970, we decided to split and go our separate ways."

 Thus ended the original version of Judas Priest within a year of the group's formation.
-Co-founder Bruno Stapenhill went to work in Denmark.
+Co-founder Bruno Stappenhill joined a line-up called "The Roy Gee Explosion" with whom he went over to Denmark.
 Ernie Chattaway moved to London and Fred Woolley eventually met up with both of them to form another group called "Bullion".
 Meanwhile, Al Atkins "got married and settled down for a while to gain a little sanity."

 By the end of 1970, Al Atkins grew restless and went in search of a new group to perform with.
 While checking out a popular local rehearsal spot in Wednesbury called "Holy Joe's" located in St. James Church school basement, he heard the sound of loud electric guitars.
 A peek round the door revealed three long haired lads blasting away with the amps turned up full.

 Al Atkins said; "One guy was KK Downing who I'd auditioned a year earlier.
 The two others were Ian Hill on bass and John Ellis on drums Also present was their friend and roadie Trevor Lunn.
 I asked them if they needed a vocalist, and they said yes."